 Is a Business License fee a tax?

-The County’s Business License fee is neither a tax on your business nor based on your gross receipts.
-The fee covers the County’s cost to process your application and for periodic inspections to ensure that the public’s health, welfare, and safety is not adversely impacted.
+The County’s business license fee is neither a tax on your business nor an amount based on your gross receipts.
+The fee covers the County’s cost to process your application and periodic inspections to ensure that the public’s health, welfare, and safety are not adversely impacted.

 What do you mean by unincorporated area?